jazkarta/obsolete-edx-sga/README.rst

 3. Configure file storage

+   For file storage, SGA uses the same file storage configuration as other applications in edX, such as the comments server.
+If you change these settings to SGA it will also affect those other applications.

    devstack defaults to local storage, but fullstack defaults to S3.
 You have two options in fullstack: